-The COVID-19 pandemic has made international travel more challenging, but the Company has continued to advance work on the Sarfartoq exploration license in Greenland with a focus on metallurgical testwork on the Nukittooq niobium-tantalum project.
-The Company is also co-funding, along with Hudson Greenland, the production of a green, waste-free smelter grade alumina (SGA) product produced from anorthosite from the White Mountain mine.
-The SGA will be sent to several major aluminum players for testing as a potential raw material feed for aluminum production replacing traditional bauxite.

-The Government of Greenland has imposed quarantine programs, and Covid-19 protocols have been implemented the White Mountain anorthosite mine in Greenland where the Company has an interest.
+The COVID-19 pandemic has made international travel more challenging, but the Company has continued to advance work on the Sarfartoq exploration license in Greenland with a focus on the Nukittooq niobium-tantalum project.
+The Government of Greenland has imposed quarantine programs, and Covid-19 protocols have been implemented at the White Mountain anorthosite mine in Greenland where the Company has a 31.1% interest.